 Enable Handoff for your watch

-Go to the app on your iPhone, then App Layout and start moving the circles around.
+Go to the Watch app on your iPhone, then App Layout and start moving the circles around.

 Go to the app screen on your Watch and then long press on the display until the icons start to jiggle.
-Here you can delete or move them around in the same way you do on your iPhone.
+Here you can delete or move the apps around in the same way you do on your iPhone.

 Turn off your Apple Watch

-Long press on the second button you use to access your friends list.
+Long press on the second button below the Digital Crown.
 Here you can turn it off, opt to go into Power Reserve mode or Lock the device.

 Turning on Power Reserve mode